qlkube/qlkube/README.md

 ### Out of cluster (dev mode)

-For playing around locally you can run qlkube outside of the cluster.
+For playing around locally you can run qlkube from source outside of the cluster.
 To do this you must first proxy the Kubernetes api server to http://localhost:8001:

 ```